 These emergency standards were withdrawn in May 2021.

-In consultation with the sector these emergency standards will be withdrawn on 30 September 2021.
+These emergency standards were withdrawn on 30 September 2021.

 Introduction of a new recovery standard

 In February 2021, after engaging with our partners across the UK, we introduced an additional recovery standard to enable nursing students to practice and learn through simulated practice learning (for up to 300 hours) where conventional clinical practice isn’t available or isn’t possible.